SERVIR-Amazonia/suriname-training/mangrove-mapping/03_Classification.md

 ### 5. Extra: Area calculation & Export map

 We can estimate the area that was classified as mangrove.
-First, we need to select only mangrove pixels and calculate the area of each pixel, in theis case the pixels are 10x10 m or 100 m2.
+First, we need to select only mangrove pixels and calculate the area of each pixel, in this case the pixels are 10x10 m or 100 m2.
 Then, we can apply a reducer to sum all of those areas.
-The output number will be in m2, so we need to convert into km2.
+The output number will be in m2, so we need to convert it into km2.

 ```javascript
 ////// Area Calculation //////////